spiralizing/spiralizing.github.io/DSEntries/StyleTransfer.md

 tags = ["science", "data science"]
 +++

 Style transfer is one of the many cool applications that [Convolutional Neural Networks (CNNs)](https://en.wikipedia.org/wiki/Convolutional_neural_network) have.
-The main idea of this method is to transfer the _style_ or **spatial structure** of an image to a different one.
+The main idea of this method is to use the **kernel features** that a model has learned to transfer the _style_ or **spatial structure** of an image to a different one.
+\toc
+### Loading imports, model and images
 First we are going to load some imports
 ```python
 import seaborn as sns